nicozanf/web2py-pyinstaller/README.md

 ## Gothca:
 - at least on Windows 7, you can get an error stating that "api-ms-win-crt-runtime-l1-1-0.dll is missing".
 You can easily resolve it by installing "Visual C++ Redistributable for Visual Studio" described in point 7
 - for Windows 7, in the console sometimes I've got many non-stopping errors like 'ERROR:Rocket.Errors.Thread-2:Tried to send "500 Server Error" to client but received socket error'.
 They disappeared as soon as I've rebooted after the installation of the "Visual C++ Redistributable for Visual Studio"
-- psycopg2 is placed in a folder by itself, instead than in the root folder
+- psycopg2 is placed in a folder by itself, instead than in the root folder (not a big issue ...)
-- in the currently officially binary build (with pyhton 2.7) there are also two binaries: web2py_no_console.exe and web2py_on_gevent.exe.
-They don't run correctly, and don't seem to be so important for me so I've decided to skip their generation
-- I've tried to install python-ldap instead than ldap3, but I was not able.
-With "pip install python-ldap" it keeps writing  errors like "error: Microsoft Visual C++ 14.0 is required." but I cannot resolve it whatever I install from Microsoft.
 - Macintosh compatibility is needed, I'm trying to do it in a VM but please help if you can.